 Learning at Gateway Preparatory College School ("Gateway" or the "School") is not limited to core classes.
 We are proud of our fine arts, languages other than English, and athletic programming options.
 We also offer competitive programs within academics and debate.
 There are options for students interested in science and technology, as we offer a competitive robotics program.
-Our after school options for elementary students are diverse and range from martial arts to cooking to ballet.
 Our goal is to get as many students involved in our programs as possible.